Perez-Brena Research Lab

 This longitudinal study (a) qualitatively and quantitatively examined how Latinx adolescent students identify with their academics (i.e., academic identity) and (b) examines academic identity as the potential mechanism linking sources of academic support/socialization, school belonging, and academic achievement among Latinx youth during the transition into middle school.

-PI: Melissa Delgado, Co-Is: Rajni Nair, Norma Perez-Brena, Lorey Wheeler.
+PI: Melissa Delgado, Co-I's: Rajni Nair, Norma Perez-Brena, Lorey Wheeler.

 Funder: Greater Texas Foundation